Everything you’ve ever wanted to know about Transfer Pricing in Thailand (with examples)

 A brief history of Transfer Pricing

+Over 70 countries worldwide have Transfer Pricing laws in place.
 The most widely-utilised Transfer Pricing rules were outlined by the Organisation for Economic Cooperation and Development (OECD).

 The OECD didn’t exist until 1948, when it was summoned into existence to rebuild the global economy following World War 2.
+As the OECD developed, it evolved and grew in power and relevance.
+So too did the rules of economic cooperation.

-With 36 of the most mature economies as member states, the OECD has played an instrumental role in developing policy as needed for an increasingly globalised and economically interdependent world.
+With 38 of the most mature economies as member states, the OECD has played an instrumental role in developing policy as needed for an increasingly globalised and economically interdependent world.

+With such a tangled web of connections developing, more sophisticated policies were needed to govern growing economies.
 Around 1988 the OECD drafted a white paper on Transfer Pricing, though it wasn’t until 1994 that the white paper was adopted as policy for the OECD.

 Since then, the OECD’s Transfer Pricing guidelines have mutated to meet the demands of an ever-shifting global business landscape.